CS

 Domestic scale at home.
 The Chinese car market sold 30+ million new vehicles in 2025 (versus 1.2 million in Australia).
 That scale means R&D costs amortise across a hundred-times bigger production volume.
 Designing a new EV platform that sells 500,000 units a year in China alone makes the per-car platform cost trivial.
 Toyota or Volkswagen designing a new EV platform for global volume of 200,000–300,000 units a year pays significantly more per car for the same engineering effort.

 Battery cost leadership.
 Chinese battery makers (CATL, BYD, Gotion, EVE) supply most of the world's EV batteries and have driven cell costs down ~50% since 2020.
 Chinese carmakers buy these at "domestic supplier" prices that Western EV makers struggle to match without long-term offtake contracts.
-The result: a BYD Seal at $46,990 with a 600km battery is hard to undercut.
+The result: a BYD Seal Premium at $52,990 with 570 km of WLTP range from an 82.6 kWh pack is hard to undercut.
+(The cheaper $46,990 Seal Dynamic that used to anchor this comparison has been discontinued, which is worth knowing if you are working from an older price list.)

 The honest trade-offs